Welcome to Year 4

 Year 4 teachers are Miss Swift and Mr Hughes

-Teaching Assistants are Mrs McDonnell and Mrs Leeming
+Teaching Assistants are Mrs Schofield and Mrs Leeming

 PE day is Monday.
 Please ensure your child has black shorts and a white t-shirt.